I want to stay strong.

-For adults noticing that stairs, chairs, groceries, jars, balance, or recovery feel different.
+For adults noticing that stairs, chairs, luggage, balance, or recovery feel different.

-Start with sarcopeniaStrength for family, freedom, and daily life
+Start with muscle lossStrength for family, freedom, and daily life

 For adults, families, and clinicians